Pet Dietary Supplements Market Size and Share

 By Function: Joint Health Dominates, Calming and Anxiety Relief Accelerates

-Hip and joint health supplements accounted for 31.2% of the pet supplement market size in 2024, driven by the increasing population of aging companion animals and pet owners' commitment to investing in long-term mobility solutions.
+Hip and joint health supplements accounted for 31.2% of the pet dietary supplements market size in 2024, driven by the increasing population of aging companion animals and pet owners' commitment to investing in long-term mobility solutions.
 Advanced formulations featuring UC-II collagen, green-lipped mussel, and boswellia serrata are replacing traditional glucosamine-only products, backed by clinical studies demonstrating improved pain reduction outcomes.[2]Frontiers in Veterinary Science, “Collagen Supplementation and Canine Mobility,” frontiersin.org

 The calming and anxiety relief segment is growing at a 9.7% CAGR, responding to increased pet stress levels following post-pandemic schedule adjustments.
 Products containing L-theanine, chamomile, and CBD combinations are becoming essential components in pet evening routines and travel preparations.
 Digestive health, weight management, and skin and coat care segments maintain steady growth in the mid-single digits, with advances in probiotic diversity and fiber formulations.
 The market share for calming supplements is projected to exceed 17% by 2030, reflecting the increasing emphasis on behavioral health in veterinary care.
 While currently specialized, renal and cardiovascular support products show growth potential, supported by research on SGLT2 inhibitors and parsley extracts improving kidney function in cats.